mcapllonch/SenseBackSim/capllonch-juan_sepulveda_2020_01/publication_data/dataset_03__propagation/README.md

-MANUSCRIPT: "Modelling the Effects of Ephaptic Coupling on Selectivity and Response Patterns during Artificial Stimulation of Peripheral Nerves", by Miguel Capllonch-Juan and Francisco Sepulveda (2020).
+MANUSCRIPT: <b>Modelling the effects of ephaptic coupling on selectivity and response patterns during artificial stimulation of peripheral nerves</b>, by Miguel Capllonch-Juan and Francisco Sepulveda (2020).
 PLOS Computational Biology.

 SECTION: "Results: Effects of ephaptic coupling on propagation"